BigMonkeyCryptoGit/MoneyBuckets/README.md

 # MoneyBuckets
-I dare you to develop you own YNAB
+I dare you to develop you own YNAB;
-Challenge accepted
+- Challenge accepted